 Getting to Nkorho

-Guests have a choice of getting there by air, Johannesburg to Hoedspruit, followed by a road transfer directly to the lodge.
-By road, the trip takes about 6 hours from Johannesburg.
+By air - Guests have a choice of getting to Nkorho by air from Johannesburg to Hoedspruit, followed by a road transfer directly to the lodge.

-Nkorho is a friendly, intimate, well-managed lodge recommended for those looking for an affordable safari destination with excellent game viewing, for whom air-conditioning is not a prerequisite.
-We recommend chalets number 5 or 6, if they are available, as they have the best views.
+Nkorho Bush Lodge is a friendly, intimate, well-managed lodge recommended for those looking for an affordable safari destination with excellent game viewing, for whom air-conditioning is not a prerequisite.
+We recommend chalets Number 5 or 6, if they are available, as they have the best views.

 - Comfortable accommodation with en-suite bathroom